Here’s a little-known secret about me – and by “little known”, I mean literally no one knows it, not even my husband:

 Cozy, cozy, cozy.
 I’ve tried reading in the sun and it seems to me that it is something only useful for the aesthetic element of being a girl who reads on the beach, or something.
 I mean, just in general I’m opposed to the sun.
 I am a pasty, indoor queen and proud.

 🔪 HOT CHOCOLATE or COFFEE

 Are these two things synonymous with reading?
 Because one, I don’t drink coffee.
 And two, I don’t like hot drinks.
-Give me wine or….weed (that’s not a beverage)…with a good book, any day.
+Give me wine or weed (that’s not a beverage, Krystin,) with a good book any day.
 Or even a bad book.
-Wine has a tendency to make them better.
+Weed has a tendency to make bad books more fun to read.